-cDNAs are downloaded from ENA [12] and RefSeq [13], and aligned to the genome using Exonerate [14].
+cDNAs are downloaded from ENA (www.ebi.ac.uk/ena) and RefSeq [10], and aligned to the genome using Exonerate [11].
 Only known mRNAs are used (NMs).
 The cDNAs can be used to add UTR to the protein coding transcript models if they have a matching set of introns.
 Proteins are downloaded from UniProt and filtered based on protein existence (PE) at protein level and transcript level.
 The proteins are aligned to the genome using PMATCH to reduce the search space, then with genewise, which is a splice-aware aligner, to generate spliced models.